lse-my470/lectures/README.md

 ---
 ### Week 8.
 The R Programming Language

-In the next two weeks of the course, we will review the concepts learned until now by learning how they are implemented in the R programming language.
+This week, we will review the concepts learned until now by learning how they are implemented in the R programming language.
 We will start with basic data types in R (vectors, lists, matrices, factors, data frames) and object classes.
+We will then cover control flow (if-else statements, for and while loops, repeat, next, break), vectorized operations in R, and functions.

 *Lecture Notes*:
 * as [html slides](wk8/MY470_wk8_lecture.html)
 * as [pdf slides](wk8/MY470_wk8_lecture.pdf)

 *Readings*:
 * Venables, W. N. et. al.  2017.  [_An Introduction to R_](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf).
-Chapters 1-6.
+Chapters 1-6, 9-10.
+* The [Introduction to R handout](wk8/Introductory_R.pdf).
 * (optional, but recommended) Zuur, A., Ieno, E. N., & Meesters, E. (2009). _A Beginner's Guide to R_.
 Springer Science & Business Media.
-* The [Introduction to R handout](wk8/Introductory_R.pdf).
+* (optional) Patrick Burns.
+2011.  _The R Inferno_.  http://www.burns-stat.com/pages/Tutor/R_inferno.pdf

 *Lab*: **Introduction to R**
 * Installing R and RStudio